 To create a reverse bucket list, you write down a list of your achievements or things that you have already crossed off of your bucket list.

-After writing my reverse bucket list, I discovered that there were many achievements that never made it to my bucket list.
+After writing my reverse bucket list, I discovered that many achievements never made it to my bucket list.

 My Reverse Bucket List